-LDAP subentries reside with the user data and so the server replicates them.
+LDAP subentries reside with the user data and so are replicated.
 Subentries hold operational data.
 They are not visible in search results unless explicitly requested.
 This section describes how a subentry's subtreeSpecification attribute defines the scope of the subtree that the subentry applies to.